[Updated April 2018 with June 2017 population estimates and new data on components of population growth]

 With an outer area defined for each city, I have calculated the annual population growth of these outer areas (based on 30 June estimates for each year), and compared it to growth of the city as a whole:

-As you can see Perth is shifting to almost all population growth happening in the outer suburbs, while it’s about half in Melbourne and South East Queensland, and around a third in Sydney and Adelaide.
+As you can see almost all population growth in Perth is happening in the outer suburbs (in fact there was population decline in the rest of Perth in 2016-2016), while almost half in Melbourne and South East Queensland, 29% in Sydney and 40% in Adelaide.

 For reference, here are annual population growth rates for the five cities: